Mohammed Deif

-Early life
+Early life and education

-Mohammed Diab Ibrahim al-Masri was born on 12 August 1965 in the Khan Younis refugee camp in the southern Gaza Strip.
-His family originates from al-Qubeiba, a former town near Ramleh in Mandatory Palestine, but fled or were expelled during the 1948 Palestine war.
+Mohammed Diab Ibrahim al-Masri was born on 12 August 1965 in the Khan Younis refugee camp in the southern Gaza Strip, which was then under the control of Egypt.
+His family originates from al-Qubeiba (now Kfar Gevirol, Israel), a former town near Ramleh in what was then Mandatory Palestine (now Ramla, Israel), but fled or were expelled during the 1948 Palestine war.
 According to the Shin Bet, either his father or his uncle had participated in sporadic raids into Israel conducted by Palestinian fedayeen in the 1950s.

 Although not much is known about the details of his early life and upbringing, he reportedly had to temporarily drop out of school to support his low-income family, working with his father in upholstery and later starting a small poultry farm.
-It is understood that he studied chemistry at the Islamic University of Gaza, from which he graduated with a bachelor's degree in 1988.
+It is understood that he studied chemistry at the Islamic University of Gaza, from which he graduated with a bachelor's degree of Science (BSc) in 1988.

-During his years at the university, he had a passion for theatre, establishing a theatre group called "The Returners", in reference to Palestinian refugees longing to return to the lands they lived on before the Nakba.
+During his years at the university, he had a passion for theatre, establishing a theatre group called "The Returners", in reference to Palestinian refugees longing to return to the lands they lived on before the establishment of the state of Israel, and the Palestinian exodus known as the Nakba.
 He played a number of roles, including those of historical figures.